Geothermal Replacement

 We will work closely with you to determine the ideal system for your needs while providing flexible financing options to help you complete your purchase.
 We'll even handle any necessary rebate paperwork to ensure that your system is as affordable as possible.

-We’re proud of our A+ rating from the Better Business Bureau because it tells you we are a reliable company you can trust.
+We're proud of our A+ rating from the Better Business Bureau because it tells you we are a reliable company you can trust.
 We are IGSHPA-certified, as well as a member of the Geothermal Heat Pump Consortium (GHPC).
-When it comes to experience and commitment to quality, we are simply the best choice in the Annapolis, MD, and the surrounding area to upgrade your geothermal system.
+When it comes to experience and commitment to quality, we are simply the best choice in the Cockeysville, MD, and the surrounding area to upgrade your geothermal system.

 Conventional to Geothermal Replacement

 Whether you are interested in cost savings, environmental friendliness, or comfort, geothermal systems simply make sense.
-Geothermal systems often pay for themselves in less than five years while also making your Annapolis home more comfortable, economical, and quiet.
+Geothermal systems often pay for themselves in less than five years while also making your Cockeysville, MD home more comfortable, economical, and quiet.
 These systems are so affordable that tens of thousands of homes are being built or retrofitted to take advantage of geothermal energy.
 Compared to other HVAC systems, geothermal systems have a much lower life cycle costs no matter where you live.

 Types of Loop Systems

-There are two general types of loop systems: closed and open.
+There are two general types of geothermal loop systems: closed and open.
 Open-loop systems in our geographic location tend to be more problematic due to poor groundwater quality.
-That’s why we traditionally recommend closed-loop systems.
+That's why we traditionally recommend closed-loop systems.
 All loop systems are created equal and no one loop is better than another as long as it gives you the required heat transfer in the ground.

 In closed-loop systems, there are several installation methods to achieve a closed-loop.
 There are many opinions about what type is the best.
 The final answer is all loop types are created equal!
 Horizontal or vertical, slinky, or straight pipe, these loops are equal because they are designed to be equal.
 As long as your loop is designed to reach a certain EWT (or entering water temperature) to be determined by your local installer, and to exchange between 5 and 10 degrees Fahrenheit, then the loop will work.
 The best loop is the loop that fits your needs and budget.